Avatar (2009 film): Visual effects

-The lead visual effects company was Weta Digital in Wellington, at one point employing 900 people to work on the film.
-Because of the huge amount of data which needed to be stored, cataloged and available for everybody involved, even on the other side of the world, a new cloud computing and Digital Asset Management (DAM) system named Gaia was created by Microsoft especially for Avatar, which allowed the crews to keep track of and coordinate all stages in the digital processing.
-To render Avatar, Weta used a 10000 sqft server farm making use of 4,000 Hewlett-Packard servers with 35,000 processor cores with 104 terabytes of RAM and three petabytes of network area storage running Ubuntu Linux, Grid Engine cluster manager, and 2 of the animation software and managers, Pixar's RenderMan and Pixar's Alfred queue management system.
-The render farm occupies the 193rd to 197th spots in the TOP500 list of the world's most powerful supercomputers.
-A new texturing and paint software system, called Mari, was developed by The Foundry in cooperation with Weta.
+The lead visual effects company was Weta Digital in Wellington, which at one point employed 900 people working on the film.
+To manage and synchronize massive amounts of data for remote crew members, Microsoft built a custom cloud and Digital Asset Management (DAM) system for Avatar called Gaia.
+To render Avatar, Weta used a 10000 sqft server farm with 4,000 Hewlett-Packard servers.
+(Note: Attributed to multiple references:) A new texturing and paint software system, called Mari, was developed by The Foundry in cooperation with Weta.
 Creating the Na'vi characters and the virtual world of Pandora required over a petabyte of digital storage, and each minute of the final footage for Avatar occupies 17.28 gigabytes of storage.
 It would often take the computer several hours to render a single frame of the film.
-To help finish preparing the special effects sequences on time, a number of other companies were brought on board, including Industrial Light & Magic, which worked alongside Weta Digital to create the battle sequences.
-ILM was responsible for the visual effects for many of the film's specialized vehicles and devised a new way to make CGI explosions.
+To finish the special effects sequences on time, a number of other companies were brought on board, including Industrial Light & Magic, which worked alongside Weta to create the battle sequences.
+ILM was responsible for the visual effects for many of the film's vehicles and devised a new way to make CGI explosions.
 Joe Letteri was the film's visual effects general supervisor.

-Music and soundtrack
+Music

-Composer James Horner scored the film, his third collaboration with Cameron after Aliens and Titanic.
-Horner recorded parts of the score with a small chorus singing in the alien language Na'vi in March 2008.

-He also worked with Wanda Bryant, an ethnomusicologist, to create a music culture for the alien race.

-The first scoring sessions were planned to take place in early 2009.
-During production, Horner promised Cameron that he would not work on any other project except for Avatar and reportedly worked on the score from four in the morning until ten at night throughout the process.
-He stated in an interview, "Avatar has been the most difficult film I have worked on and the biggest job I have undertaken."
-Horner composed the score as two different scores merged into one.
+James Horner composed the musical score for Avatar, his third collaboration with Cameron after Aliens and Titanic.
+He worked with Wanda Bryant, an ethnomusicologist, to create a music culture for the Na'vi, and recorded parts of the score with a small chorus singing in the Na'vi language in March 2008.
+Horner promised Cameron that he would devote his attention solely to Avatar and no other projects, and he reportedly worked on the score from four in the morning until ten at night throughout the process.
+He stated in an interview that it was the most difficult scored he had worked on.
+He composed the score as two different scores merged into one.
 He first created a score that reflected the Na'vi way of sound and then combined it with a separate "traditional" score to drive the film.

-British singer Leona Lewis was chosen to sing the theme song for the film, called "I See You".
+Leona Lewis sang the theme song for the film, called "I See You".
 An accompanying music video, directed by Jake Nava, premiered December 15, 2009, on MySpace.